Ordem-da-Fenix/ODF/API_DOCUMENTATION.md

 {
   "detail": [
     {
-      "loc": ["body", "pressao"],
+      "loc": ["body", "umidade"],
-      "msg": "ensure this value is greater than or equal to 0", "type": "value_error.number.not_ge"
+      "msg": "ensure this value is less than or equal to 100", "type": "value_error.number.not_le"
     }
   ]
 }